 3. Are you able to receive tax relief?

-Our industrial lighting products provide clients with tax relief with under the government’s ECA scheme.
+Our industrial lighting products provide clients with full capital allowances under the government’s AIA scheme.
 We have met the criteria and been certified to provide each of these offers as our products’ efficiency exceeds the requirements of the Energy Technology List (ETL).
 Make sure you do not ignore this funding benefit as you could be saving 20% on the overall project cost (including labour).
 Furthermore, schools and public sector bodies can also receive zero interest financing to ease your cash flow.

 Does your LED lighting supplier provide precise lighting designs and payback projections for your facility?
 There are industry lighting level standards for various types of facilities, as follows;